foglar/CobraV2/sender_module/README.md

 ## Stages of flight

 1. Preflight - Remove before flight button or smthing like that
-    - no data sending, blocked parachute ejection, all systems down
+    - no communication, blocked parachute ejection, all systems down
 2. Ready - Signal from groundstation
     - sys check (modules calibration, battery check, atd...), blocked parachute ejection, wait for launch pin removed, only send data, do not save them
 3. Launch - Removed pin from the rocket